Anatoly Sharpenak: Scientific activities

-A.E.
+While working at the Institute of Nutrition, Sharpenak, who studied protein metabolism, has contributed to the study of some amino acids and their optimum balance.

 Sharpenak pointed out that the diet should take into account not only the total protein content, but also the content of individual amino acids.
 The effect of protein quality of the diet on the body depends not only on the absolute content of individual amino acids in the diet, but also on the balance between them.

-He authored more than 150 scientific papers, including university textbooks on organic and biological chemistry.
-He supervised 11 Ph.D. theses.

-Sharpenak’s theory of dental caries
+Sharpenak's theory of dental caries

-As head of the Department of Biochemistry at Moscow Stomatological Institute, Professor A.E.
-Sharpenak tackled one of the major problems of dentistry, namely, the etiology and pathogenesis of dental caries.

-During the 1940s V.R.
-Bobyleva, L.A.
-Gorozhankina, E.V.
-Aleksandrova, N.P.
-Dzichkovskaya, N.V.
-Nikolaeva and I.I.
-Grachev carried out a large amount of experimental work on the etiology of dental caries under his leadership.

 In 1949, after numerous experiments, Sharpenak proposed that dental caries was due to insufficient supply in the organs and tissues protein of B vitamins, and an excess of carbohydrates.